zakgof/java-native-benchmark/README.md

 ```
 Full benchmark

-JmhGetSystemTimeSeconds.panama              4660.794 ±  86.164  ns/op
+JmhGetSystemTimeSeconds.panama              3688.485 ±  75.169  ns/op
-JmhGetSystemTimeSeconds.jna                 2961.830 ±  48.592  ns/op
+JmhGetSystemTimeSeconds.jna                 2723.679 ± 399.708  ns/op
-JmhGetSystemTimeSeconds.panama_prelayout    1142.992 ±   6.710  ns/op
+JmhGetSystemTimeSeconds.panama_prelayout     875.691 ±  20.309  ns/op
-JmhGetSystemTimeSeconds.jni_jcpp_custom     1087.568 ± 130.339  ns/op
-JmhGetSystemTimeSeconds.jni_jcpp_stock      1060.231 ± 118.715  ns/op
-JmhGetSystemTimeSeconds.bridj                982.768 ± 111.700  ns/op
+JmhGetSystemTimeSeconds.bridj                756.305 ±  81.670  ns/op
-JmhGetSystemTimeSeconds.jnr                  378.111 ±   1.414  ns/op
+JmhGetSystemTimeSeconds.jnr                  309.383 ±   6.621  ns/op
+JmhGetSystemTimeSeconds.jni_javacpp          227.560 ±   3.355  ns/op
-JmhGetSystemTimeSeconds.java_calendar        166.788 ±   0.538  ns/op
+JmhGetSystemTimeSeconds.java_calendar        136.523 ±   0.947  ns/op
-JmhGetSystemTimeSeconds.java_localdatetime    71.371 ±   0.292  ns/op
+JmhGetSystemTimeSeconds.java_localdatetime    59.366 ±   0.461  ns/op
-JmhGetSystemTimeSeconds.java_date             58.223 ±   0.539  ns/op
+JmhGetSystemTimeSeconds.java_date             45.889 ±   0.396  ns/op
 ```

 JNA looks expectedly slow (x5 slower that JNI).

-It may look strange that Bridj built on top of JNI slightly outperforms JNI, but remember that the benchmark involves not only calling a native method but also allocating a struct and extracting the result from a field, we'll see the native-call-only results below.
+I was surprised by the slowliness of Panama.
+Even with optimized layout scanning Panama is 4 times slower than JNI, beating only JNA.

+Trending JNR appears faster than outdated Bridj, yet staying behind JNI.

-JNI tests show similar results (within error range) with custom and stock wrapper.
-JNI is still much slower than pure Java.
+JNI itself is still ~4 times slower than pure Java.
 Note that the fastest API was `java.util.Date` (with a deprecated but still working `Date.getSeconds`).
 The JDK8's `LocalDateTime` is ~2.4 times faster than Calendar API, but yet a little slower than the old-style `j.u.Date`.

-I was surprised by the slowliness of Panama.
-Even with optimized layout scanning Panama is much slower than JNI.

 Now let's look into performance of the native call only, stripping out the struct allocation and field access:

 ````
 Native call only

-JmhCallOnly.jna                             1124.884 ±   6.295  ns/op
+JmhCallOnly.jna                              885.746 ±   8.698  ns/op
-JmhCallOnly.panama                           595.649 ±   2.994  ns/op
+JmhCallOnly.panama                           469.585 ±   4.441  ns/op
-JmhCallOnly.bridj                            300.386 ±   3.019  ns/op
+JmhCallOnly.bridj                            231.785 ±   2.663  ns/op
-JmhCallOnly.jnr                              260.815 ±   0.672  ns/op
+JmhCallOnly.jnr                              214.501 ±  11.218  ns/op
-JmhCallOnly.jni_jcpp_stock                    71.926 ±   0.242  ns/op
-JmhCallOnly.jni_jcpp_custom                   70.880 ±   0.475  ns/op
+JmhCallOnly.jni_javacpp                       56.872 ±   0.845  ns/op
 ````

-Here JNI significanlty outperforms all the competitors with custom wrapper a bit faster than the JavaCpp-prebaked windows API.

-Trending JNR appears faster than outdated Bridj, with Panama trailing behind and JNA being the slowest.

-Poor results of JNI full operation benchmark can be explained by the slowliness of struct allocation or the files access (which is actually JavaCpp's area of responsibility).
-I am wondering if it's possible to use Bridj's approach for fast allocation with pure JNI...
+The order of the same, leaving JNI the best with JNR as a leader among native-code-development-free solutions.

 ## Conclusion ##

 In 2019, getting the ultimate performance from Java to C++ interop still requires JNI with its low-level routine work.
 For a more developer-friendly solution JNR should be recommended.
-I hope that Panama should be able to gain some speed before its release, for now its performance is disappointing.
+I still hope that Panama is able to gain some speed before its release, but for now its performance is disappointing.